How To Tell If You’re Dating A Commitment-Phobe: Eight Common Signs

 In this article, we’ll use the term “commitment phobia” to cover a broader variety of fears, ranging from a fear of big life decisions to an aversion to marriage.

-1. They have a history of short-lived jobs and romances
+1. They have a history of short-lived relationships

 Both romantically and professionally, a commitment-phobe may have a history of flings, short-term relationships, and brief stints in various jobs or careers.
 While not every person with a fear of commitment will have this history, any of these trends are worth noting.